vineyard-bloom/vineyard-bloom-hub/content/server.md

 * Client and server projects should always be stored in separate repositories.

-* Aside for legacy projects and synchronizing web sockets across Node.js clusters, do not use Redis!
+* Aside for legacy projects and synchronizing client connections across Node.js clusters, do not use Redis!
 Whatever problem you are trying to solve with Redis, there is a better tool for the job.

 * IP table customization should only be used for an extra layer of security after an external firewall.
 Do not use IP tables for any form of routing or logic.